 - Very optimistic for the year at the service level

-- Road trips are being planned.
+- Road trips are being planed.
 May be safer than air travel

 - The RV industry is booming